hosthead/ansible-library/README.md

 # Using these playbooks

 These playbooks are a guideline for building your own automation.
-You may not elect to run all the playbooks here.
-You mmay elect to enhance these or take different opinions on how to do things.
+You may elect to not run some of the playbooks here.
+You may elect to enhance these or take different opinions on how to do things.
 Contributions are appreciated for common setups.

 ## Setting up your ansible control node